 The arrangements for risk management are subject to on-going monitoring and review to ensure their continued effectiveness.
 This comprises review by internal audit and review by the Joint Audit Committee.
-The strategic risk register is presented to the Committee quarterly.
-The Committee also receives the Risk Management Strategy on a quarterly basis and a report from the Chief Executive annually reporting on the effectiveness of arrangements for managing risk.
+The strategic risk register is presented to the Committee on a four monthly basis.
+The Committee also receives a report from the Chief Executive annually reporting on the effectiveness of arrangements for managing risk.
+Updates to the Risk Strategy are provided on a 3-year cyclical basis.